 2. Right click system partition, choose Properties.

 3. The new Drive Properties dialog shows information about the available space.
-Click the Tools tab in order to launch drive repair utility.
+Click the Tools tab to launch drive repair utility.

 4. Click Check.

-5. In the subsequent prompt, click Scan Drive to initiate the scan.
+5. In the following prompt, click Scan Drive to initiate the scan.

 Boot PC in Safe Boot